Documentation

-When MudPi is executed it will display output to the terminal based on the set log level.
+When MudPi is executed, it displays output to the terminal based on the set log level.
 The Logger included with MudPi logs data to both the terminal (stdout) and a file.
 You can specify different log levels for both output streams.

-Typically this output is already sent to a file or discarded if you are using an process monitor like supervisor.
-However it can be useful to log data to a file with a different verbosity than what is output in the terminal.
-The logger has a few basic configurations.
-The log file will be stored relative to the root where MudPi is installed unless you provide an absolute path.
+Typically this output is already sent to a file or discarded if you are using a process monitor like Supervisor.
+However, it can be useful to log data to a file with a different verbosity than what is output in the terminal.

 "logging": {